-The student is required to provide a thread in response to provided prompts for each forum.
-Each thread must be 800 words and demonstrate course-related knowledge.
+The student is required to provide a thread in response to provided prompts for each Discussion.
+Each thread must be thorough and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to two other classmates’ threads.
-Each reply must be 200 words.
+These replies will act as our classroom discussion.
+Good online netiquette is required.
 (Outcomes: A, D, E, F)

-Student will write a 5 page paper analyzing how the chaplain is to glorify God by bearing Christ’s image and message to others, so that they can enjoy a holy and loving relationship with God and one another.
+Student will write a 5-page paper analyzing how the chaplain is to glorify God by bearing Christ’s image and message to others, so that they can enjoy a holy and loving relationship with God and one another.
 Prior to writing, the student will research the ministry of Jesus in the assigned Gospel, considering parallels between Jesus’ ministry and chaplain ministry.
 Examples might include comparisons between the incarnational, relational, exemplary, and servant leadership of Jesus and chaplains.
-Applicable information will provide a biblical basis to be used in Research Part 5.
 The paper must be accomplished in Turabian footnote citation style.
+(CLO: B, F)

-The student will write a 5 page paper explaining the various types of chaplain ministry.
+The student will write a 5-page paper explaining the various types of chaplain ministry.
 This assignment is designed to prepare the student to select one particular chaplaincy discipline on which to focus for the remainder of the research paper.
-Applicable information will be helpful in writing Research Part 5.
 The paper must be accomplished in Turabian footnote citation style.
+(CLO: A)

-The student will write a 5 page report following a chaplain interview.
+The student will write a 5-page report following a chaplain interview.
 Students will interview a chaplain currently serving in the particular chaplain discipline chosen following Research Paper Part 2.
-Applicable information and quotes will be used in Research Part 5.
 The paper must be accomplished in Turabian footnote citation style.
+(CLO: C, D, E)

-Students will write a 5 page critical evaluation of one of the options under Required Resources (the texts marked with an asterick), consisting of a summary and critique.
+Students will write a 5-page critical evaluation of one of the options under Required Resources (the texts marked with an asterisk), consisting of a summary and critique.
 The summary must focus on the main ideas and significant themes in the book, as well as an account of the author’s overall purpose in writing.
 The critique section must contain a well-thought-out critical interaction with the author’s thesis and the main points of the argument he presents in the book.
 The critique must present the strengths and weaknesses as well as an overall evaluation of the book.
-Applicable information will be used in Research Part 5.
 The paper must be accomplished in Turabian footnote citation style.
+(CLO: A, D, E)